localstack/docs/content/en/references/cross-account-access.md

 On the other hand, LocalStack operates on a unified API endpoint, allowing interactions with services across regions.

-Unlike AWS, LocalStack does not strictly enforce the requirement that the region parameter in the request must match the region specified in the resource identifier (ARN).
+LocalStack also does not enforce the requirement that the region parameter in the request must match the region specified in the resource identifier (ARN).